EduardHermann/Messenger/README.md

 ## Description

-- With the use of this messenger several people are able to send messenges to each other.
+- With the use of this messenger several people are able to send messages to each other.
-- These messenges are saved in a database and are getting read in whenever client connects to the server so that the user is able to look up the latest messenges
+- Whenever a client connects to the server the latest data is getting read in by the server and are getting send to the currently connecting client in order to make the user/client able to look up the latest messages.
+- The user is able to send a message to all clients which are connected to the server by passing in a name and the content of the message.
+- In addition to that the server sends the message to all clients with the current date.

 ## How to start the program